TheoFEM-TUM/FLOW-OTTER/docs/parameters.md

 - "uniform" &rarr; num_snapshot_dos are uniformly distributed over the given interval of H snapshots; set as `[first_snapshot, last_snapshot]`
 - "random" &rarr; the snapshots are randomly distributed over the given interval of H snapshots; set as `[first_snapshot, last_snapshot]`

-`N` (int): number of stochastic vectors in the stochastic trace approximation; only needed if matrix is too large for exact diagonalization and therefore, kernel polynomial method is used (*100*)
+`N` (int): number of stochastic vectors in the stochastic trace approximation; only needed if matrix is too large for exact diagonalization and therefore, the kernel polynomial method is used (*48*)
-`M` (int): number of moments in kernel polynomial method; only needed if matrix is too large for exact diagonalization and therefore, kernel polynomial method is used (*192*)
+`M` (int): number of moments in kernel polynomial method; only needed if matrix is too large for exact diagonalization and therefore, kernel polynomial method is used (*200*)

 `guess_E_v` (float): guess for valence band maximum, which should be close to the actual eigenvalue for convergence; only needed if matrix is too large for exact diagonalization and therefore, kernel polynomial method is used (*None*)
 `guess_E_c` (float): guess for conduction band minimum, which should be close to the actual eigenvalue for convergence; only needed if matrix is too large for exact diagonalization and therefore, kernel polynomial method is used (*None*)